subtubes-io/codingvibes-higsby-electron/docs/DESIGN.md

-# CDV Electron Design Implementation Guide
+# Higsby Design Implementation Guide

 > Detailed documentation of the current vanilla CSS implementation for migration to Tailwind CSS.